DeSAM: Decoupled Segment Anything Model for Generalizable Medical Image Segmentation: Introduction

-To address this issue, we propose Decoupling Segment Anything Model (DeSAM) in this work, a novel architecture for fully automated medical image segmentation based on SAM.
-We decouple the mask decoder of SAM into two subtasks: 1) prompt-relevant IoU regression, 2) prompt-invariant mask learning.
-Specifically, we design two new modules and added to the fully automated SAM.
+To address this issue, we propose Decoupled Segment Anything Model (DeSAM) in this work, a novel architecture for fully automated medical image segmentation based on SAM.
+We decouple the mask decoder of SAM into two subtasks: 1) prompt-relevant IoU regression, 2) prompt-decoupled mask learning.
+Specifically, we design two new modules and add to the fully automated SAM.
 The first one is the prompt-relevant IoU module (PRIM), which predicts IoU scores based on given prompt and generates mask embeddings.
-The second one is the prompt-invariant mask module (PIMM), which fused the image embeddings from the image encoder with the mask embeddings from PRIM to generate the mask.
-DeSAM minimizes the performance degradation caused by wrong prompts in the segment-everything mode.
-In addition, DeSAM does not need to train image encoder, which means that image embeddings can be computed before training to significantly reduce the requirement of GPU memory.
-The full-size SAM model (ViT-H) based DeSAM can run on an entry-level GPU, which is significantly more efficient than the previous encoder-based fine-tuning methods.
-Extensive experiments on publicly available prostate datasets show that the DeSAM improves the robustness of fully automated prostate segmentation against distribution variations across different sites.
+The second one is the prompt-decoupled mask module (PDMM), which fuses the image embeddings from the image encoder with the mask embeddings from PRIM to generate the mask.
+DeSAM minimizes the performance degradation caused by wrong prompts in the automatic mode.
+Extensive experiments on two public datasets show that the DeSAM improves the robustness of fully automated prostate segmentation against distribution variations across different sites.